Robbie Grossman Player Props: Rangers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the seventh-ranked team ERA among all MLB pitching staffs (3.76).
+- The Pirates' 3.81 team ERA ranks seventh across all MLB pitching staffs.

-- Pirates pitchers combine to give up the second-fewest home runs in baseball (43 total, 0.9 per game).
+- Pirates pitchers combine to allow 44 home runs (0.9 per game), the second-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.